rlangoy/CycloneV-HPS-BareMetal/Hello01/README.txt

         Hit any key to stop autoboot:
      and stop it by pressing a key :)

+ d)   Method 1:
+      Copy hello01.bin to the SD-Card (The FAT pratition) in u-Boot enter:
+    	fatload mmc 0 0x10000 hello01.bin

+      Method 2:
- d) Upload the program hello01.bin  using
+       Upload the program hello01.bin over the serial line In u-Boot enter:
        	loady 0x10000
-             Send the file hello01.bin using the y-modem protocol Push ([Ctrl] + 'a') and then 'S' Select ymodem And select the file hello01.bin (using space) and [enter] (enter folders pushing space)
+             Send the file hello01.bin using the y-modem protocol
-       Linux:
-             Stop screen by pushing ( [Ctrl] + 'a') and then 'k'

- e)  Run the program using
+ e)  Run the program
+       In u-Boot enter:
        	go 0x10000

 Now you shold se
        ## Starting application at 0x00010000 ...